hayden-t/foxhole-router/README.md

 View Demo of one map here: https://foxholestats.com/router/

-To view or help map the roads in game foxhole:
+To view or help map all the roads in game foxhole:

 Install QGIS from here: https://qgis.org/en/site/forusers/download.html (standalone)